Nuclei-Software/nuclei-sdk/doc/source/faq.rst

     "monitor" command not supported by this target.
     "monitor" command not supported by this target.

-*bfd* is addbreviation for **Binary File Descriptor**.
+*bfd* is abbreviation for **Binary File Descriptor**.

-This is caused by the target core flen is 0, which means it didn't have float point unit in it, but your program is compiled using flen = 4, single point float unit used, which is incompatiable, similar cases such as ``bfd requires flen 8, but target has flen 4``
+This is caused by the target core flen is 0, which means it didn't have float point unit in it, but your program is compiled using flen = 4, single point float unit used, which is incompatible, similar cases such as ``bfd requires flen 8, but target has flen 4``

-Just change your CORE to proper core settings will solve this issue.
+Just change your CORE to proper core settings and will solve this issue.

 For example, if you compile your core with ``CORE=n307``, just change it to ``CORE=n305``.